bradaallen/bradaallen.github.io/_posts/2019-12-20-digital-economy-review.md

 ---
 layout: post
-title: "Digital Economy Review: Update."
+title: "The Digital Economy: Update."
 modified:
 excerpt: "Exploring the last several years of research on productivity."
 comments: true